cubic-js/cubic/README.md

 # nexus-stats-api
-** Still in early development. **
+**Still in early development.**
-This will only work with the current WIP nexus-stats stack.
+This will only work with the current development nexus-stats stack.